Our Staff

 MBChB (Hons), DRCOG, DCH, MRCGP, MSc, PCGE

-Dr Adam Fraser qualified in Birmingham in 1998 and joined the Bridges Medical Centre in 2009.
+Dr Adam Fraser qualified in Birmingham in 1998 and joined the Bridges Medical Practice in 2009.
 He is interested in all aspects of family medicine, with special interests in dermatology, sports medicine and cardiology.
 He is the practice lead for GP training, research and clinical education.
 He is also an avid tennis player.

 • DR SETAREH CHAVOUSHI